laserdisc-io/fs2-aws/README.md

 ```

 ### Publishing records to Kinesis with KPL
-A Pipe and Sink allow for writing a stream of tuple2 (paritionKey, ByteBuffer) to a Kinesis stream.
+A Pipe and Sink allow for writing a stream of tuple2 (partitionKey, ByteBuffer) to a Kinesis stream.

 Example:
 ```scala